BusayoDee/LITA_Class_Documentation/README.md

 2. Sales Rep: The Name of the Sales Representative for each sale
 3. Unit Price: Cost per unit of each brand
 4. Brands: The name of the particular Product being sold
-5. Quantity: The count of the sale made by each sales rep pe
+5. Quantity: The count of the sale made by each sales rep
 6. Cost: The cost of each product
 7. Profit: The Profit made on each sale after cost deduction
 8. Country: The particular country that the sale was made
 9. Region: The region where the sale was made
 10. Month: The month the sale was made
 11. Year: The year the sale was made

 ### PROJECT OBJECTIVES
 This Project was designed to address the following analysis goals